jevanty/La-Veille/Swartz2-promo6/Agenda.md

 ## Swartz 2 Watch agenda

-- Monday 17/09/2018, "What is Blockchain technology", Valerian Thomas
+- Monday 17/09/2018, "What is Blockchain technology", Valerian Thomas(not in the list of topics on purpose)

 Monday 22/10/2018, "Responsive Design", Lily Danhaive